Wednesday, March 31, 2010

 Monday, March 22, 2010

-Mr. Washington, sir.
-As part of our interview today, as I ask you about the course of the war you are waging against the British, I am channelling a prediction about the future.
+General Washington, sir.
+As part of our interview today, as I ask you about the course of the war you are waging against the British, I am also channeling a prediction about the future.

 "I do not hold with fortune-telling, sir."